Child Neurology Residency Electives

 - private practice

-During your second and third years, you spend three months on rotations you select yourself, with approval of the program director; these are your electives.
+During your second and third years, you typically spend at least three months on rotations you select yourself, with approval of the program director; these are your electives.